zlite/chemputer/README.md

 Files for a <$100 minimum "chemputer" that can do closed-loop self-driving lab (SDL) experiments such as color mixing as shown in [this demo](https://lab-automaton.replit.app).

-It has four syringe drives, a 3D-printed microfluidic panel for mixing and a camera mount for color and other measurements.
+It has four syringe drives, a 3D-printed microfluidic (actually, more precisely "millifluidic") panel for mixing and a camera mount for color and other measurements.
 Requires a RaspberryPi

-Inside the microfluidic mixer plate is shown here, with three tubes coming into the mixing chamber and one coming out below, with a vent tube at the top to avoid pressure issues
+Inside the millifluidic mixer plate is shown here, with three tubes coming into the mixing chamber and one coming out below, with a vent tube at the top to avoid pressure issues

 ![Mixer panel](inside_mixer.png)